jina-ai/docs/chapters/docstring/docstring.rst

 * Define the Dosctrings with triple-double quotes (""")
 * Don't leave blank lines before your Docstring
-* Start your text one line after the triple-double quotes
 * Write the Docstring as a command, not as a description (*Start Flow* instead of *This will start a flow*).
 We should have a more detailed description here as compared to the one-line docstrings
 * Use the same indentation line as with the triple-double quotes
 * Leave a blank line after the docstring and before the rest of the function/class/method